 Avandia side effects

-Stop using Avandia and call your doctor at once if you have:
+Call your doctor at once if you have:

-shortness of breath (even with mild exertion), swelling, rapid weight gain;
+shortness of breath (especially when lying down), unusual tiredness, swelling, rapid weight gain;

-changes in your vision.
+changes in your vision; or

 Common Avandia side effects may include: